 Some of the most challenging and inspiring Jewish learning occurs outside the formal classroom setting — on a bus tour through Israel, around a campfire or during havdalah on a synagogue retreat.

 By using the setting and social group as a natural starting point, educators introduce learners, in a very personal way, to Jewish concepts.
-For adolescents, in particular, experiential education is one of the most effective means to build identity and an understanding of Jewish living.
+For adolescents and young adults, in particular, experiential education is one of the most effective means to build identity and an understanding of Jewish living.

 This certificate program prepares you to serve as an effective leader of experiential educational institutions and programs.
-Designed for youth directors, synagogue program directors, Jewish camp leaders, Israel program leaders and trip leaders, the curriculum focuses on the content, methodology and leadership skills that Jewish educators need to maximize the "teachable moment" that is the essence of experiential education.
+Designed for youth directors, synagogue program directors, Jewish camp leaders, campus professionals, Israel program leaders and trip leaders, the curriculum focuses on the content, methodology and leadership skills that Jewish educators need to maximize the "teachable moment" that is the essence of experiential education.

 |Models of Teaching||3|